-Muscle, joint or tendon problems and period pain
+Muscle, joint or tendon problems and period

 The usual starting dose is 500 mg, followed by a 250 mg tablet every 6 to 8 hours as needed.
+Arthritis and ankylosing spondylitis by a 250 mg tablet every 8 hours as needed.

-Arthritis and ankylosing spondylitis
+The usual dose is between 500 mg and 1000 mg.

-- The usual dose is between 500 mg and 1000 mg. - The dose can be taken all at once, or split in two and taken twice a day.
+- The dose can be taken all at once, or split in - two and taken twice a day.
+The usual starting dose is 750 mg, followed usually be lower than that for other adults.